sourcegraph/handbook/content/departments/ce-support/ce/ie/ce-implementation-handoff.md

 ### Internal Communications

-When the customer has signed, the internal stakeholders on the project should hold a meeting to make sure any context is passed from the pre-sales team to the implementation team.
+When the request for IE resourcing has been approved, the internal stakeholders on the project should hold a meeting to make sure any context is passed from the pre-sales team to the implementation team.
 This meeting is primarily to go through the TDD and ensure there is no loss of info in the handoff from the pre-sales team.
 From this point onward, the Implementation team (alongside the AE) will become the official owners of the customer.

 # Requirements Collection and Project Planning